ozklingel/tochnit_hadar_backend/README.md

       ```

 5. Run below command to start the app:
-      ```python
-      python app.py
+     flask run
       ```

 6. All Done!!
-[Click Here](http://localhost:5000/) to interact with your app:
+[Click Here](http://localhost:5000/) to interact with your app:u will get all user1 table content

-> _**Assumptions**: Python and Postgres DB have been setup and is running prior to starting with this project._

-> _**References**: For Complete details, please refer [`Sending data from a Flask app to PostgreSQL database`](https://towardsdatascience.com/sending-data-from-a-flask-app-to-postgresql-database-889304964bf2) for source article for this Repo._